 Other causes may include heredity, excess insulin, obesity etc.

-The risk factors for PCODs are: have a mother or sister with PCOD, higher level of androgen hormone.
+The risk factors for PCOD are: have a mother or sister with PCOD, higher level of androgen hormone.

 WHAT ARE THE SYMPTOMS?

 Some women start seeing symptoms around the time of their first periods.
 Others only discover they have PCOD after they’ve gained weight.
-The most common symptoms of are: irregular periods, heavy bleeding, acne, weight gain, darkening of the skin, and periodical headaches.
+The most common symptoms are irregular periods, heavy bleeding, acne, weight gain, darkening of the skin, and periodical headaches.

 Irregular periods is often the first tell-tale sign that all is not well with hormones, making this as one of the most important symptoms of polycystic ovarian disease.